High Impact Tutoring Built By Math Experts

 Include units.

-Find the curved surface area (lateral area) of the cone with radius 8 cm 8{~cm} and slant height 13 cm 13{~cm} .
+Find the curved surface area (lateral area) of the cone with radius katex is not defined and slant height katex is not defined.

-Leave your answer in terms of π \pi .
+Leave your answer in terms of katex is not defined.

 Calculate the area of each face.